programmingLego/pybricks-FindingDirections/README.md

 # pybricks-FindingDirections
-Robots shall find a way from Start to Finish un unknown environment.
+Robots shall find a way from Start to Finish in unknown environment.